Ohio Court Records

 - The adverse party's willful absence where both spouses have lived separately and without cohabitation for an uninterrupted year

-In Ohio, a divorce is finalized when the judgment entry for divorce document is signed by the judge.
-An uncontested divorce may not exceed six months while contested divorce proceedings may be between 6 to 18 months.
+In Ohio, a divorce is finalized when the judge signs the judgment entry for the divorce document.
+An uncontested divorce may not exceed six months, while contested divorce proceedings may take between six and 18 months.
 However, it is not unusual for proceedings to take longer.

 How Are Divorce Records Generated In Ohio?